 Residence 145 by Charged Voids

-The site is located in the southern sectors of Chandigarh and has difficult zoning & height restrictions.
+Located in the southern sectors of Chandigarh, the site faces difficult zoning and height restrictions.

-The central idea was to create a sequential progression from the public to private zones by using the courtyard & vertical circulation as the divider between the two.
-Also, the varied volumetric scales of the public & private zones and their different interactions with the exterior was an essential part of the idea.
+Our endeavor was to create a seamless progression from public to private zones, using the courtyard and vertical circulation as dividers.
+Emphasizing the varied volumetric scales of public and private spaces, we ensured their distinct interactions with the exterior.

 Photography by Javier Callejas